NSF Awards Grant to NYIT Professor for Workshop on Gaming and Therapy

 Chinese students played their traditional musical instruments in a spontaneous “jam session” with a group of visiting Cajun musicians at NYIT-Nanjing last week.
-The NYIT Center for Humanities and Culture at NUPT, one of twelve American Culture Centers in China which seek to foster intercultural communication, hosted a group of visitors from Louisiana for a series of meetings with students.
+The NYIT Center for Humanities and Culture at NUPT, one of 17 American culture centers which foster intercultural communications throughout China, hosted a group of visitors from Louisiana for a series of meetings with students.
 The highlight was the informal gathering where Cajuns and students each shared their traditional instruments: the Cajun accordion and “fiddle,” and the Chinese pipa, erhu, and hulusi.

 The musicians, Jesse Lége (accordion), Joel Savoy (fiddle), Sammy Lind (fiddle), and Nadine Landry (guitar and percussion), are finishing a tour of Chinese university campuses, events that may represent the first time Cajun music has been played in the People’s Republic of China.
 Joel described the meeting with NYIT and NUPT students as “a great way to wrap it up.”
-Folklorist and radio host Nick Spitzer, who, along with Cajun folklorist and filmmaker Connie Castille, accompanied the musicians, declared, “The jam session today was definitely the best one we’ve had.”
-Spitzer recorded audio from the interactive meeting for later use on one of his radio shows.
+Folklorist and radio host Nick Spitzer, Ph.D., who, along with Cajun folklorist and filmmaker Conni Castille, accompanied the musicians, declared, “The jam session today was definitely the best one we’ve had.”
+Spitzer recorded audio from the interactive meeting for later use on his public radio show, American Routes.

 Cajun fiddler Joel Savoy (left) jammed with Chinese students Wan Zhen and Ma Xiang Yun.
 Folklorist and radio host Nick Spitzer (left foreground) recorded the music for his radio show.